ricardoues/Behavioral-Cloning/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 232-236).
+The deep learning model contains dropout layers in order to reduce overfitting (model.py lines 232-236).
 The model was trained and validated several times to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning